hashicorp/packer-plugin-kubevirt/.web-docs/components/builder/iso/README.md

 - `kube_config` (string) - KubeConfig is the path to the kubeconfig file.

-- `name` (string) - Name is the name of the DataSource resulting from the built image.
+- `template_name` (string) - TemplateName is the name of the DataSource resulting from the built image.

 - `namespace` (string) - Namespace is the namespace in which to create the VM image.